gofractally/Eden/packages/box/README.md

 ## Box Settings

 When deploying the box you can set up all of the configuration using environment variables.
-Most of them are self explanatory and can be easily digestable by looking at the `.env` file.
+Most of them are self explanatory and can be easily digestible by looking at the `.env` file.
 Here are some important ones that you must know how to set:

 -   `EOS_CHAIN_ID`, `EOS_RPC_PROTOCOL`, `EOS_RPC_HOST`, `EOS_RPC_PORT`: This is the configuration related to the EOS Blockchain that the box supports (generally for parsing aciton ABIs and broadcasting transactions).
 -   `IPFS_PINATA_JWT`: the box has a file upload endpoint that receives a file and upload to IPFS using Pinata API.
 Set here your Pinata JWT that has permission to `pinFileToIPFS`.